inko-lang/inko/docs/source/getting-started/traits.md

 ## Default methods

 We define default methods like any other method.
-When an object implements a trait with a default method, that method becomes available to the object.
+When a class implements a trait with a default method, that method becomes available to the object.
 An object is free to redefine the default method's implementation:

 ```inko
 trait ToString {